folio-org/stripes-components/lib/Commander/README.md

 </HasCommand>
 ```
 ## Browser shortcuts.
-If a known browser shortcut is supplied to `<CommandList>` it will deliver a warning via the browser's development console.
-Care must be taken in these situations - In most cases, the shortcut should be changed to something else.
-There are certain cases where keys can be overridden - `mod+s`, for example, is used by browsers to save the actual html page locally - but is a comfortable convention for users when saving a form.
+Care must be taken if a known browser shortcut is supplied to `<CommandList>`, e.g. `mod+s` is used by browsers to save the actual html page locally but is a comfortable convention for users when saving a form.
+In most cases, the shortcut should be changed to something else.
 To avoid the browser's behavior, you must call `e.preventDefault()` within the shortcut's handler.
 ```
 handleKeyboardSave(e) {
     e.preventDefault();